nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 ## Books

+These are some great reads.

 - [Move Things With CSS](https://jh3y.gumroad.com/l/move-things-with-css)
 - [TypeScript in 50 Lessons](https://typescript-book.com)
 - [Inclusive Components: The Book](http://book.inclusive-components.design/)

 ## Twitch Streams

+I'm a big fan of Twitch.
+I stream on my own at [livecoding.ca](https://livecoding.ca) as well as on the [DEV Twitch stream](https://www.twitch.tv/thepracticaldev).
+Here are some great folks you should be watching.

 - [TrostCodes](https://www.twitch.tv/trostcodes)
 - [Stephanie Eckles](https://www.twitch.tv/5t3phdev)